-- (3) A cheque shall be provided for an amount to be determined by the Engineering Department for inspection and administration fees for the Engineering Department.
-This amount is an estimate only.
-The actual amount to be paid by the Owner will be calculated by the Director.
-If the actual cost is less than the estimate, the balance shall be refunded to the Owner.
-If the actual cost exceeds the estimate, the Owner shall pay to the City the balance required to make up the full cost of inspection and administration - (f) If the Owner wishes to use an existing sewer connection, the Owner shall expose each existing sewer connection and arrange to have a television inspection of it done all at his own expense.
+- (3) A cheque shall be provided for an amount to be determined by the Engineering Department for inspection and administration fees for the Engineering Department. - (f) If the Owner wishes to use an existing sewer connection, the Owner shall expose each existing sewer connection and arrange to have a television inspection of it done all at his own expense.
 If the inspection reveals that the connection is unsuitable for use, the Owner shall be responsible for all costs associated with either repairing it or installing a new one, all to the satisfaction of the City Engineer, acting reasonably. - (g) Any work performed on a City right-of-way shall be done by a contractor approved by the City and all work shall be done in accordance with City engineering specifications and related by-laws. - (h) The Owner shall erect and maintain all required temporary traffic directional signs on the City or County right-of-way during the time they are needed for construction on the right-of-way to the satisfaction of the Director.
 If the Owner is unable or unwilling to provide satisfactory signs, the Owner hereby authorizes the City to erect and maintain the signs and the Owner agrees to pay the City all costs associated with the erection and maintenance of signs by the City. - (i) Any exterior lighting of a building, open space or signs shall have its intensity controlled and shall be directed away from the adjacent properties or streets. - (j) All parking areas shall be surfaced with concrete or asphalt pavement or paving stone and bounded by continuous concrete curbs and all parking spaces shall be clearly marked. - (k) All loading spaces shall be constructed and maintained with a stable surface which shall have a cement or asphalt binder. - (I) Any one loading space shall have a minimum width of 3.5 metres, a minimum length of 9 metres with a minimum vertical clearance of 4.5 metres and shall include such additional area as is necessary for the maneuvering of a vehicle into or out of the loading space. - (m) Two-way traffic movement between rows of parking will only be permitted where 90 degree angle parking is provided.

-- (n) Any parking space which is bounded on one or both sides by a wall or column shall have a minimum unobstructed width of 2.75 metres. - (o) All driveways shall be constructed to the following standards: - (i) OPSD 350.01 for Urban Industrial, Commercial and Apartment Entrances; - (ii) OPSD 351.01 for Urban Residential Entrances. - (p) All parking spaces for the handicapped shall be a minimum of 4.26 metres wide and 5.5 metres long. - (q) The minimum width of an entrance driveway at any point to carry two-way traffic shall be 7.2 metres and for an entrance driveway to carry one-way traffic shall be 3.6 metres. - (r) All parking areas shall conform to the minimum design standards contained in the table which follows on the next page of this document.
+- (n) Any parking space which is bounded on one or both sides by a wall or column shall have a minimum unobstructed width of 2.75 metres. - (o) All driveways shall be constructed to the following standards: - (i) OPSD 350.01 for Urban Industrial, Commercial and Apartment Entrances; - (ii) OPSD 351.01 for Urban Residential Entrances. - (p) All parking spaces for the handicapped shall be a minimum of 4.26 metres wide and 5.5 metres long. - (q) The minimum width of an entrance driveway at any point to carry two-way traffic shall be 7.2 metres, and for an entrance driveway to carry one-way traffic shall be 3.6 metres. - (r) All parking areas shall conform to the minimum design standards in the table, which follows on the next page of this document.